 Most factories use pneumatic conveyors for their flexibility and their ability to move delicate materials without crushing the material and wasting the cereal.
 Many conveyors can also reach multiple destinations at once.

 While some companies object to the high power consumption of pneumatic conveyors, the benefits typically outweigh the increased cost of power.
-The power costs are higher, but the costs associated with product waste and the improved efficiency of the process usually more than make up for any extra costs- especially in larger factories.
+The power costs are higher, but the costs associated with product waste and the improved efficiency of the process are usually more than makeup for any extra costs- especially in larger factories.